 The doctor is usually able to clinch the diagnosis with just history taking and physical examination.
 Usually, no scans are needed.
 This is because a sebaceous cyst has some unique characteristics such as a bluish discolouration and the presence of a black pit in the centre.
 This pit is also called a punctum.

-Sebaceous cysts are benign and can be left alone.
+Soft and hard sebaceous cysts are benign and can be left alone.
 Sebaceous cyst does not become a cancer.
 Furthermore, most sebaceous cysts do not cause any symptoms.
-However, for the cysts that do cause problems or if the patient desires to treat it, surgical removal is the definitive treatment.
+However, for the cysts that do cause problems or if the patient desires to treat it, sebaceous cyst removal through surgery is the definitive treatment.
 Surgery can be done as a simple day-surgery procedure under local anaesthesia.

 When a swelling is acutely inflamed and infected, a course of antibiotics may be prescribed first to allow the inflammation to settle before surgery is performed.
 If the infection is very bad, the surgeon may do a simple procedure to allow the pus to be released first, and then follow-up with the definitive operation to remove the cyst when the infection has subsided.
 You should therefore see your doctor if your sebaceous cyst becomes acutely red, swollen and painful.